 If a period of extension is agreed, then this should be formally noted by the organisation alongside an agreed plan of action with timescales for review and re-approval of the PGD.

 Organisations should ensure that all managers and practitioners working under the PGD are made aware of any expiry date extension of the PGD and any required action e.g. to commence review/audit.

-Practitioners who do not wish to practice under a PGD that has had an extended expiry should discuss concerns with their manager in the first instance.
+It is not acceptable or legal for an individual practitioner to decide to use a PGD that has expired.
+Practitioners who do not wish to practice under a PGD that has had an extended expiry should discuss concerns with their manager.

 - Content reviewed by SPS PGD Service Advisory Board as part of rolling content review and republished